RascalSoftware/RAT-Docs/source/tutorial/project.rst

             print(problem.resolutions)

 .. warning::
    There are no parameters for a ``"data"`` resolution.
-Instead this tells RAT to expect a fourth column in the datafile.
+Instead this tells RAT to expect a fourth column in the datafile for the contrast.
    If no fourth column exists in the data to which this is applied, RAT will throw an error at runtime.